The Afghan Whigs: Reunion (2006, 2011–present)

 In 2013 at South by Southwest (SXSW), The Afghan Whigs headlined The FADER FORT and played a collaborative set with surprise guest Usher.
 John Curly claims that moment solidified the probability that the band would record together again and that following their SXSW performance they began compiling ideas for new material.

 On January 27, 2014, the band's official mailing list announced an April release date for the first album of new The Afghan Whigs material in 16 years, a return to the Sub Pop roster titled Do to the Beast.

 On February 18, 2014, the band announced that Rick McCollum was no longer a member of the group.
 Guitar parts on Do to the Beast were performed by numerous musicians including Dave Rosser, Jon Skibic, and Mark McGuire among others.
 The band added drummer Patrick Keeler of The Raconteurs and The Greenhornes in 2014.

 The band released its eighth album, In Spades on May 5, 2017.

 Guitarist Dave Rosser, a band member since 2014 who played on both of their reunion albums, died on June 28, 2017, following a long battle with colon cancer.

 In February 2022, the band released their first single in five years, "'I'll Make You See God," which was featured on the Gran Turismo 7 soundtrack.
 How Do You Burn? their ninth studio album, was released Sept.
 9, 2022, through BMG Rights Management, their first album since 1998's 1965 to not be released under Sub Pop.

 Legacy

-The influence of The Afghan Whigs has been acknowledged by a number of musicians spanning genres and formats, including The National, The Gaslight Anthem, The Horrible Crowes, Interpol, The Hold Steady, My Chemical Romance and Jimmy Eat World.
+The influence of The Afghan Whigs has been acknowledged by a number of musicians spanning genres and formats, including Jimmy Eat World, The National, The Gaslight Anthem, The Horrible Crowes, The Hold Steady, My Chemical Romance, and Millencolin.
 Also, Italian indie rock band Afterhours, who extensively toured the US between 2006 and 2011, under the auspice of Greg Dulli cites The Afghan Whigs as their influence.

-On June 23, 2009, an The Afghan Whigs tribute album was released, featuring contributions from Mark Lanegan, Joseph Arthur, and 11 other artists influenced by the band.
+On June 23, 2009, a The Afghan Whigs tribute album was released, featuring contributions from Mark Lanegan, Joseph Arthur, and 11 other artists influenced by the band.